Guide summary

 - Next step

-- Verify configuration, keyboard comfort, port needs, and return policy before treating any value-tier Windows laptop as safe.
+- Verify configuration, keyboard comfort, port needs, and return policy before treating any budget Windows laptop as a safe buy.

 Chromebook and browser-first path